bitwarden/help/_articles/directory-connector/okta-directory.md

 hidden: false
 tags: []
 order: "11"
+description: "This article explains how you can sync your Bitwarden Organization with your Okta directory to reduce management overhead."
 ---

 This article will help you get starting using Directory Connector to sync users and groups from your Okta directory to your Bitwarden Organization.